HCL-TECH-SOFTWARE/digital-experience/docs/resources/tutorials/scriptapps/how_to/04_apps_sharing_dependencies.md

 ### Java Runtime Engine
 - Java Runtime Engine with a Long Term Support (LTS) version is needed to be able to run the embedded Gradle wrapper in this project.
 Java version 17 is recommended.
 ### HCL DXClient
 - HCL DXClient is required for deployments.
-Follow the online guide on how to install HCL DXClient [DX9.5](https://help.hcltechsw.com/digital-experience/9.5/containerization/dxclient.html).
+Follow the online guide on how to install [HCL DXClient](../../../../integrate_apps/development_tools/dxclient/index.md).
 Please note that the DX and/or DXClient link provided here may be superseded, you may use a newer version if available.
-If you have replaced the default context root of your DX installation, you should update the [config.json]() file of your DXClient accordingly.
+If you have replaced the default context root of your DX installation, you should update the [config.json](../../../../integrate_apps/development_tools/dxclient/index.md#dxclient-installation-configuration) file of your DXClient accordingly.
     ```
     "dxContextRoot":"/wps",
     "contenthandlerPath": "/wps/mycontenthandler",